gashok13193/DevOps-Docs/Architecture/Architecture.md

 An SRE/Platform runbook document and owner for the cluster.

-Demo tip: show a short slide listing prerequisites.

-1 — Set up foundational networking & IAM (VPC / subnets / routes / NAT / security groups / roles)
+## 1 — Set up foundational networking & IAM (VPC / subnets / routes / NAT / security groups / roles)

 What: VPC with 3 AZ subnets (private for nodes), public LB subnets, NAT gateway, route tables; IAM roles for cluster and node pools.
 Why: Multi-AZ networking is the foundation — ensures availability and correct security boundaries.
 IAM roles give least-privilege automation for node/cluster actions.